The Mental Benefits of the Run/Walk/Run Method: Enhancing Mental Resilience

 |---|---|

-| Reduces Fatigue | Breaks long runs into manageable segments to prevent mental drain. |
+| Reduces Fatigue | Breaks long runs into manageable segments and helps prevent mental drain. |

-| Boosts Motivation | Removes the fear of exhaustion by providing a known recovery point. |
+| Boosts Motivation | Removes some of the fear of exhaustion by providing a known recovery point. |

-| Enhances Focus | The variation keeps the mind active and makes workouts feel fresh. |
+| Enhances Focus | The variation keeps the mind active and can make workouts feel fresher. |

 Expert FAQ: Mental Resilience

-Does walking "ruin" my mental toughness?
+Does walking ruin my mental toughness?

 No. Using a

-How do I handle the "wall" in races?
+How do I handle the wall in races?

 By training with